Master0fFate/PrivacyEnforcerPS/README.md

 # PrivacyEnforcerPS
-Semi-useful powershell script that allows blocking of scripts, cleaning logs etc.
+Semi-useful powershell script that allows blocking of IPs, cleaning logs etc.

 This script was mainly made for "Shell" learning.